clelandlab/quick/docs/API References/experiment.md

 All of the programs are saved as strings for variable insersion.
 The experiment variables will be inserted into the Mercator protocol templates with `quick.evalStr`.

-## 🟡BaseExperiment
+## 🔵BaseExperiment

 ```python
 e = quick.experiment.BaseExperiment(data_path=None, title="", soccfg=None, soc=None, var=None, **kwargs)
 ```

 General base *class* for other experiments using Mercator protocol.
-Mostly for internal use.
+If not overwriten, all the other experiment *class* have the properties and methods described here.
+If not specified, all `**kwargs` in the other experiment *class* are passed into this constructor.

 **Parameters**: